Dorsey Dixon: Biography

 Interest in Dixon's music was revived in the late 1950s by students of hillbilly and work song.
 In the early 1960s folkloristics Archie Green and Eugene Earle visited Dixon and helped him record a 19-track album, Babies in the Mill.
-The title track was a new composion by Dixon that was about the Southern textile industry's "shameful abuse and exploitation" of child labor in the early 20th century.
+The title track was a new composition by Dixon that was about the Southern textile industry's "shameful abuse and exploitation" of child labor in the early 20th century.
 They also persuaded him to start performing again and invited him to play at the 1963 Newport Folk Festival, where folk singer Pete Seeger introduced Dixon to the audience.
 Later Dixon was also asked to have his music recorded for the Archive of American Folk Song at the US Library of Congress.
 Dixon's brief musical comeback came to an end in 1964 when he had several heart attacks.
-He relocated to Plant City, Florida to live with his son, the Reverend Dorsey Dixon, Jr., where he remained until his death of heart failure at the age 70 on April 18, 1968.
+He relocated to Plant City, Florida, to live with his son, the Reverend Dorsey Dixon, Jr., where he remained until his death of heart failure at the age 70 on April 18, 1968.
 In 2000 the Center for the Study of Southern Culture published autobiographical writings of Dixon entitled "I Don't Want Nothin' 'Bout my Life Wrote Out, Because I Had it Too Rough in Life".